asimniaz-ai/GRAD-CAM-PYTORCH/README.md

 - Overlay the heatmap on the input image: Normalize the heatmap and overlay it on the input image to visually indicate the important regions.

+- Create bounding boxes using opencv methods over the detected class.

 - Save the result: Save the resulting heatmap and the overlaid image to visualize the important regions in the input image that contributed the most to the prediction of the target class.